The Triumph

 Both are errors.

-The present crisis includes the Vatican II antichurch, antipopes since 1958, and the Novus Ordo system.
-It also includes false traditional responses that maintain contradiction under appearance of stability.
-Naming these realities is necessary, but naming alone is not victory.
+The present crisis includes the Vatican II antichurch, the antipopes since 1958, the Novus Ordo system, and contradictory traditionalist responses that preserve compromise beneath Catholic appearance.
+These realities must be named plainly.
+But naming them is not yet victory.

 - keep the true faith whole

-- remain with valid sacraments and true Mass
+- remain with valid sacraments and the true Mass

 - reject contradictory obedience models